Dacula High School

 Dacula High School is a high school in Dacula, Georgia, United States, serving students in grades 9–12.
 It is operated by Gwinnett County Public Schools.
 It is a part of the Dacula cluster and is fed from Dacula Middle School.

 The school's colors are old gold, white, and navy blue, and its mascot is the Falcon.

+In addition to Dacula, the school's attendance boundary includes the Gwinnett County portion of Auburn.